|

 Photograph Collection, 1868-1972

-110 b&w copy prints and 7 postcards
+110 B/W copy prints and 7 postcards

 SWCPC 144

-This collection consists of photographs of groups of people; architecture; parades;
+This collection consists of photographs of groups of people; architecture;

-Fort Concho, in San Angelo, Texas, was one of a number of military posts built to
+Fort Concho, in San Angelo, Texas, was one of a number of military posts built

-was located at the juncture of the Main and North Concho rivers and named after the rivers
+Civil War.
+It was located at the juncture of the Main and North Concho rivers

-which converge in San Angelo to form the Concho.
-Soldiers from Fort Concho scouted and
+and named after the rivers which converge in San Angelo to form the Concho.

-mapped large portions of West Texas.
-As the town of San Angelo began to form across the
+the town of San Angelo began to form across the river from Fort Concho civilian

-river from Fort Concho civilian law enforcement improved and the army abandoned the fort
+law enforcement improved and the army abandoned the fort on June 20, 1889.
+In

-on June 20, 1889.
-In the fort was designated a National Historic Landmark.
-Besides museum
+the fort was designated a National Historic Landmark.
+Besides museum exhibits

 Fort Davis, Texas